pnta-io/pnta-flutter-plugin/README.md

 ### 1. Initialize the Plugin

-Configure the plugin once at app startup:
+Configure the plugin once at app startup with your project ID:

 ```dart
 import 'package:pnta_flutter/pnta_flutter.dart';